Kaspr Blog - B2B | Prospecting | Sales | Recruitment

 You can save time by using automation on LinkedIn to generate qualified leads.

 And not just with accessing contact details.
-Ever thought about automating your LinkedIn outreach?
+Have you ever thought about automating your LinkedIn outreach?

-Another must-do is to optimize your profile.
+Another must-do is to optimize your profile for your personal brand.
 No surprises here. 😎

 You need to update six key areas of your LinkedIn profile; let’s look at each.